DeepSourceCorp/globstar/docs/index.md

 layout: home

 hero:
-  text: "The code analysis toolkit for uncompromising developers."
+  text: "The Open-Source Static Analysis Toolkit"
-  tagline: Write code quality and security rules with Globstar and run them in your CI/CD pipeline.
-It's fast, easy to write, and open-source.
+  tagline: Write code quality and security checks with Globstar and run them in your CI pipeline.
+It's fast, easy to write, and MIT-licensed.
   actions:
     - theme: brand
       text: Getting Started